lynnpepin/reso/README.md

 Here are some neat ideas:

 **Flag to map to nearby colors:** I've been having a weird issue with some versions of The GIMP, where colors are saved or picked incorrectly.
 Reso requires precise colors (e.g. `#ff8000` is a valid color but `#ff8800` is not.)
 Perhaps a flag to consider only the ~4 or so most-significant-bits per pixel, or to map colors within a certain range to their nearest one in the palette, would be useful?

+**Export to GIF option:** Self explanatory!
+No more fiddling with GIMP or ffmpeg.

 **Transferrable compiled graphs:** Reso is really a graph computation model of a logical circuit, and images are a way to define that graph.
 I want to better decouple that model, and make this a repository a better reference implementation.